 We also have various groups helping us survey the wildlife and wild flowers throughout the year, and the local preschool help us water, and look after one of the beds.

-If you don’t like plants grown in peat, where do you get them from?
+If you don’t use peat or plants grown in it, where do you get all the plants from?

-Mostly we grow our own now, many of them from cuttings of plants put in when we dug out the gardens in 2014; we have also transferred from the team’s own gardens a number of plants that really attract bees, like the pulmonaria, coreopsis, penstemons, hyssop, geums and Michaelmas daisies (which are flowering now, in mid-July – it’s been a crazy year).
+Mostly we grow our own now, many of them from cuttings of plants put in when we dug out the gardens in 2014; we have also transferred from the team’s own gardens a number of plants that really attract bees, like the pulmonaria, coreopsis, penstemons, hyssop, geums, heleniums and Michaelmas daisies.